flownative/neos-pixxio/README.md

 ```

 Since Neos currently cannot handle auto-tagging reliably during runtime, the job must be done through a
 command line command.
-Make sure to clean up unused assets (see above) before running the auto-tag command.

-Simply run the following command for tagging new assets and removing tags from assets which are not in use
+Simply run the following command for tagging new assets and removing tags from
-anymore:
+assets which are not in use anymore:

 ```
 ./flow pixxio:tagusedassets